 Who do I contact to let them know I’ve tested negative and no longer need to isolate? also is evidence required?

 Please see our information about symptoms, testing and self-isolation.

 I have been confirmed positive for covid-19 and there are other people in the flat with symptoms who are awaiting results – what do we do now?

 You should ensure that you have all completed the University residences self-isolating reporting form .
 If the other members of your household test positive they should complete the form again to tell us this is the case.
 If they test negative they should email email@example.com to let us know.
 The residence life team will then be in touch with more information and support to help you and your flatmates during the self-isolation.
-Following government rules, all your flatmates will need to self-isolate for 14 days from the date you got your positive test result, regardless of your results.
-You should isolate for 10 days from the day of your positive test result.
+Following government rules, all your flatmates will need to self-isolate as per government rules from the date you got your positive test result, regardless of your results.
+You will also need to isolate as per government rules from the day of your positive test result.

-All my flatmates have been contacted by the NHS Track and Trace and advised to self-isolate for 14 days apart from myself – what I do?
+All my flatmates have been contacted by the NHS Test and Trace and advised to self-isolate apart from myself – what I do?

-Following government guidance if you have not been told yourself by NHS track and trace to self-isolate you do not need to do so, unless you or other members of your flat start to experience symptoms.
+Following government guidance if you have not been told yourself by NHS Test and Trace to self-isolate you do not need to do so, unless you or other members of your flat start to experience symptoms.

 I’m not sure if I need to get a coronavirus test.
 What should I do?

 Please see our information on symptoms, positive testing and self-isolation.

 Personal reasons and tighter travel restrictions are making it harder for me to arrive in Leeds – what should I do?